 It’s also important to know the rules in the event of a traffic stop.
 In some countries, you may need to be prepared to pay on-the-spot fines for driving infractions.
 Check with your local embassy to determine the requirements.
 If you are fined, you cannot simply ignore the ticket.
 Doing so can lead you to jail time if you return to the country with unsettled charges or fines.

-When you arrive in your destination country and pick up your rental vehicle, take time to get to know the vehicle before you take to the streets.
+When you pick up your rental vehicle, take time to get to know the vehicle before you leave the parking lot.
 Familiarize yourself with the wipers, signals, lights (including hazards), brakes and clutch or gear shifter, if applicable.
-Taking a moment to test drive the vehicle through a parking lot can be a great way to familiarize yourself with the vehicle to ensure you can hit the road safely and confidently.
+Taking a moment to test drive the vehicle through a parking lot can give you the confidence to drive on the road safely.

-In addition to test driving your rental vehicle, you can reduce any stress related to driving abroad by obtaining a GPS unit.
+In addition to test driving your rental vehicle, you can reduce any stress related to driving abroad by obtaining a Global Positioning Tracking (GPS) unit.
 Most rental companies provide GPS as an added option upon renting or vehicle pickup.
 Lastly, leave extra time in your agenda for getting around.
-Navigating your way through a new country can be challenging and stress can lead to bad driving habits.
-So, be sure to leave plenty of time to get around and plan your trip before get behind the wheel.
+Finding your way through a new country can be stressful and stress can lead to bad driving habits.
+So, be sure to plan your trip before get behind the wheel and leave a lot of time to get around.

 If you have questions about driving abroad, contact your Easyway Insurance Broker.
-We can help ensure you have the information you need to have a great trip.
+We can help you get the information you need to have a great trip.